maxzheng/great-life-guide/README.md

 2. **Embed good values in your heart** to ensure you do what's most important to you.
 At the minimal, start with these values to build long-lasting relationships: pleasure, unity, curiosity, and truth.
 Write down your values with priority and ensure all your dreams and actions align to them.
-The congruence will give you power and the lack of it could destroy you.
+The congruence will give you power and the lack of it will cause internal confict.

-3. **Start each day with intentions and end with reflection.** There are many things that happen in a day, so you won't know what you will get at the end of the day unless your intentions are set.
+3. **Start with intentions and end with reflection.** There are many things that happen in a day, so you won't know what you will get at the end of the day unless your intentions are set.
 Once you have set your intentions for the day, then your energy will naturally be focused on achieving them.
 Use intentions that work for you, but here is a generic one -- say it with lots of feeling for each word: I am going to be powerful, happy, productive, and prosperous today!
 At the end of the day, take some time to reflect and appreciate what you have learned and accomplished today so you can better retain what you have done to make tomorrow even better.
+Do the same for each action you take (e.g. meeting).

 4. **Take massive actions.** At the end of the day, nothing happens without action.
 And big dreams require massive actions.
 Prioritize what you need to work on each day and get as many of them done as possible.
 The more that you do,